schungx/Dojo-TypeScript/Manual.md

 edit the project file for TypeScript to emit ES3 JavaScript.

-Visual Studio 2013 appears to have much better built-in support of TypeScript, including a "TypeScript" page in the main project configuration window.
+Visual Studio 2013 appears to have much better built-in support of TypeScript, including a `TypeScript` page in the main project configuration window.

 IV.
 Using Dojo modules
 ----------------------

-To use a Dojo module, just "import" it:
+To use a Dojo module, just `import` it:

 	/// <reference path="dojo.d.ts"/>
 	import array = require("dojo/_base/array");